 All that being said, it’s crucial to be very cautious when revising your robots.txt file, because it’s easy to make a mistake if you don’t know what you’re doing.

 You may want to hire an experienced developer to take care of the job and leave this one alone if you’re not comfortable with the risk of hurting your search engine optimization.

 Step 4: Create a Content Strategy

-In case I haven’t said it enough, let me say it again: It’s to your own benefit to have a written content marketing strategy.
+In case I haven’t said it enough, let me say it again: It’s to your own benefit to have a written content marketing strategy focused on search results.

 But don’t take my word for it.
 From the Content Marketing Institute: “Business-to-business (B2B) marketers who have a documented strategy are more effective and less challenged with every aspect of content marketing.”

 That’s absolutely true in my experience, but a documented content strategy also helps you get your site’s pages indexed when you follow through by creating new pages of content.